asan-nasa/adapt_find/README.md

 Example

-For running random_mer on all fastq files in current working directory
+For running random_mer on all fastq files in the current working directory

 ```$ python random_mer.py ~/genome/file.fa ```